MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

-Retrieves the SChannel connection and cipher information for a request.
+Retreives the SChannel connection and cipher information for a request.

 </dt> </dl> </dd> <dt>